Updated August 2, 2023

-The most common examples of perpetuity formula are when preferred stocks are issued in the UK and in most of the circumstances they received the dividends prior 2 the equity shareholders dividend and the rate of dividend is fixed.
-Thus the value of preferred stocks can be can be calculated by using the perpetuity formula for an innumerable time frame.
+The most common examples of the perpetuity formula are when preferred stocks are issued in the UK and in most circumstances they received the dividends prior 2 the equity shareholders’ dividend and the rate of dividend is fixed.
+The perpetuity formula can calculate the value of preferred stocks for an infinite time frame.

-There is another instance when the perpetuity can be changed depending on the same payment but a change in the dividend rate.
-If the rate of discount is lowered, the denominator also becomes lower and the value will tend to increase.
+Lowering the rate of discount changes the perpetuity depending on the same payment but a change in the dividend rate.
+In this case, the denominator also becomes lower and tends to increase the value.

 Example of Perpetuity Formula

 A person has purchased a bond with a coupon payment of $10 per year and it continues for an infinite time frame.
 Assuming a coupon discount rate of 5%.